L2G/l2g.github.io/source/_posts/2013-02-25-what-the-hell-am-i-doing.markdown

 ---
-layout: default
+layout: post
-title: Home
+title: "What the hell am I doing?
+(February 25, 2013)"
+date: 2013-02-25 12:00
+comments: true
+categories: status Chef Windowtint Ruby-REST-Client Ostiary
 ---
-### Hello!

-Thanks for taking the time to come by.
-Here I highlight some of the projects I'm working on and most excited about at GitHub.

-### What the hell am I doing?
-(February 25, 2013)

 I'm doing a lot with [Chef](http://www.opscode.com/chef/) these days.
 I'm trying to stomp on Windows-related bugs in Chef and one of its supporting gems, [Ohai](https://github.com/L2G/ohai).
 I've also forked the [timezone